evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 of Dell's patches are integrated into the Linux kernel.

 Having USB Type-C would have been cool, but the difference between an Intel 5th gen and 6th gen chip is frankly completely unclear to me.
-Realisticly I doubt I would be able to notice the difference.
+Realistically I doubt I would be able to notice the difference.

 The model I got has a 256GB SSD harddrive and 8GB of memory.
 Had I been buying